Grad15: Overcoming Imposter Phenomenon

 Imposter syndrome is common in academia because we tend not to talk about it out of fear of being stigmatized or deemed ‘unfit’ for the rigors of graduate study.
 Furthermore, the academic culture, with its high bar for entry and competitive nature, lends itself to the experience of self-doubt and imposter syndrome.

-Check out this six-minute TED Ed video outlining impostor syndrome by Elizabeth Cox.
+Check out this six-minute Ted-Ed video outlining imposter syndrome by Elizabeth Cox.

 Grad15 is a mini-webinar series around graduate student professional development, support and resources.
 See all professional development events on the Graduate College’s Professional Development website.